br3ndonland/inboard/docs/docker.md

 Simply running `docker pull ghcr.io/br3ndonland/inboard` will pull the latest FastAPI image (Docker uses the `latest` tag by default).
 If specific versions of inboard or Python are desired, specify the version number at the beginning of the Docker tag as shown below _(new in inboard version 0.6.0)_.
 All the available images are also provided with [Alpine Linux](https://alpinelinux.org/) builds, which are available by appending `-alpine`, and Debian "slim" builds, which are available by appending `-slim` _(new in inboard version 0.11.0)_.
 Alpine and Debian slim users should be aware of their [limitations](#linux-distributions).

-Please see [inboard Git tags](https://github.com/br3ndonland/inboard/tags) and [inboard GHCR](https://github.com/br3ndonland/inboard/pkgs/container/inboard) for the latest version numbers and available Docker tags.
+Please see [inboard Git tags](https://github.com/br3ndonland/inboard/tags), [inboard PyPI release history](https://pypi.org/project/inboard/#history), and [inboard Docker images on GHCR](https://github.com/br3ndonland/inboard/pkgs/container/inboard) for the latest version numbers and available Docker tags.

 !!! example "Example Docker tags"